doyouhaobaby/iced-code-editor/README.md

 # Iced Code Editor

-A custom code editor widget for the Iced GUI framework with syntax highlighting, line numbers, and scrolling support.
+A custom code editor widget for the Iced GUI framework with syntax highlighting, line numbers.

 Features: